-Minor in Greek
+Minor in Ancient Greek Language and Culture

-GR 103, GR 104, four other courses in Greek beyond the 104 level.
+- Two other courses in Greek beyond the 104 level

-LAT 103, LAT 104, four other courses in Latin beyond the 104 level.
+- Two other courses in Latin beyond the 104 level

-Minor in Classical Civilization
+Minor in Classical Studies

 Minoring Outside of the Department

 Majors are encouraged to use their distribution courses to form coherent minors in related subject areas.
-These minors add additional strength and documented "expertise" to your B.A. degree, and can be used to profile your other interests for potential employers or graduate programs.Learn More
+These minors add additional strength and documented expertise to your B.A. degree, and can be used to profile your other interests for potential employers or graduate programs.Learn More